nopetrides/modding/ValheimMods/Crop_Utils/Thunderstore/README.md

 - In order for hex grid to not cause lag when building, it has to be locked in place while it builds.
 The line tool does not.
 - Hex grid will cause a bunch of lag when planting very large grids.
 - Does not stop the very first crop from being planted even if it would be unhealthy.
 I have tried to at least tweak the display so you would know not to plant it there.
-- Mod compatability is not guaranteed, but this mod offers a generic solution should should work for most use cases.
+- Mod compatability is not guaranteed, but this mod offers a generic solution should should work for most use cases.-
+- Ashlands introduces randomized rotation, so using the lines tool changes the orientation after planting a line.
+This is quite annoying and I'd like to address it in future.

 Changelog:

+1.4.1

+Readme updates for 1.4.0

+1.4.0

+Ashlands compatability update

 1.3.0